Connoisseur: Connoisseurship in art

 "The ability to tell almost instinctively who painted a picture is defined ... as connoisseurship".
 Connoisseurs evaluate works of art on the basis of their experience of the style and technique of artists.
 Judgment informed by intuition is essential, but it must be grounded in a thorough understanding of the work itself.
 On the basis of empirical evidence, refinement of perception about technique and form, and a disciplined method of analysis, the responsibility of the connoisseur is to attribute authorship, validate authenticity and appraise quality.
 These findings are crucial for the valuation of works, and can be collected and organized into a catalogue raisonné of the work of a single artist or a school.

 In his Meaning in the Visual Arts (1955), Erwin Panofsky explains the difference between a connoisseur and an art historian: "The connoisseur might be defined as a laconic art historian, and the art historian as a loquacious connoisseur."

 The English dealer and art historian, Philip Mould says, "it is about noticing things which have specific characteristics of the artists involved, as opposed to general characteristics of the era".
 He points out the importance of condition and understanding what the artist originally painted (as opposed to how the painting now looks).
 His colleague, Bendor Grosvenor takes the view that connoisseurship is learned by looking at paintings and cannot be taught in the classroom.
 He believes that it has become unfashionable in the world of art history and as a result, activities such as producing a catalogue raisonné are undervalued by the art history establishment.
-Svetlana Alpers confirms the art historians reservations that the identification of individual style in works is "essentially assigned to a group of specialists in the field known as conoisseurs".
+Svetlana Alpers confirms the reservations of art historians that the identification of individual style in works is "essentially assigned to a group of specialists in the field known as conoisseurs".
 Nonetheless, Christie's Education offers an MA in the History of Art and the Art Market that includes a seminar on connoisseurship.
 This covers "the critical skills needed to look at art, write about art, research and evaluate works, including handling and viewing art objects and visiting artists' studios, conservation labs and museums."